hmrc/emcs-tfe-alert-rejection-frontend/README.md

 # emcs-tfe-alert-rejection-frontend

-Contains the frontend journey for EMCS TFE to cancel a movement.
+Contains the frontend journey for EMCS TFE to submit an alert or rejection.
 Using hmrc-scaffold-g8.

 ## How to build pages with the Scaffolding